Google workers walk out in global protest over harassment - Journal du Cameroun

 Google chief executive Sundar Pichai sent a message to employees late Tuesday, a copy of which was posted online by technology news website Ars Technica.

-Google released an email from Pichai to employees stating that none of the people who resigned or were fired due to sexual harassment concerns in the past two years received “an exit package”.
+Last week, Google released an email from Pichai to employees stating that none of the people who resigned or were fired due to sexual harassment concerns in the past two years received an exit package.

-“We are dead serious about making sure we provide a safe and inclusive workplace,” Pichai said in the email sent last week.
+“We are dead serious about making sure we provide a safe and inclusive workplace,” Pichai said in the email.